midiacom/alfa/README.md

 * UDP to UDP: forward UDP packages, independently of its content
 * Crop video and send to UDP: cut (top, middle, right and left of a video)
-* Greyscale and send to UDP: convert a color video into a grayscale one
+* Greyscale and send to UDP: convert a color video into a greyscale one
 * Noise Detection: you can define the noise level and the result will be sent to an mqtt server
 * Video Merge: grab two video streams and convert it into only one video stream

 ## Important things to do

 * Login and password feature
-* Create a way do remove gst_bin_remove_many elementos from SRC queue (when stop the VMS)
+* Create a way do remove gst_bin_remove_many elements from SRC queue (when stop the VMS)
 * Create a VMS that use data from two different SRCs
-* Test if using TCP instead of UDP is a better way to comunicate VMS and SRC.
+* Test if using TCP instead of UDP is a better way to communicate VMS and SRC.
 In this scenario VMS will be the client and SRC will be the server and the bind function will call the VMS to start a new TCP comunication with the SRC.
 * The binded to column needs to be changed because now a vms can be binded to two or more SRC

 ### Done